petsol/Navigation_UnityAgent_DQL_Udacity/README.md

 ![banana_environment_gif](https://user-images.githubusercontent.com/10624937/42135619-d90f2f28-7d12-11e8-8823-82b970a54d7e.gif)

-The state consists of these state values and a velocity value(s).
+The state consists of these state values and velocity value(s).
 The state vector is not detailed any further.
 Rewards are +1 for collectiong a yellow (ripe) banana and -1 for collecting a blue (stale) banana.

 Four discrete actions are available:
  - 0 - move forward.